Tommy Pham Player Props: Diamondbacks vs. Dodgers

 Tommy Pham At The Plate

-- Pham has had an RBI in 25 games this season (31.6%), including six multi-RBI outings (7.6%).
-He has also driven home three or more of his team's runs in three contests.
+- In 32.5% of his games this year, Pham has had at least one RBI.
+He's picked up more than one in 7.5% and driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.